7. When Should I Revise an Estate Plan?

 - If tax laws change;

 - If other Illinois laws change; or

-We hope this list is helpful to living with your living trust and estate plan.
-At WPD we believe that your estate plan should work for you as your life changes.
-We look forward to working with you as your life evolves.
+We hope this list is helpful in understanding when you should review, and possibly update, your estate plan.
+At WPD, we believe that your estate plan should work for you as your life changes.
+We look forward to helping you as your life evolves.

 For more information on other estate planning topics, please see:

 - Estate Planning FAQ – What to bring?

 - Estate Planning FAQ – Protect minor children

 - Estate Planning FAQ – What is an Estate?

 - Estate Planning FAQ – Imminent Death

 - Estate Planning FAQ – Is Probate Required?